7y3opm21/ChatterboxToolkitUI/README.md

 python ChatterboxToolkitUI.py
 ```

-After the application starts, it may need to download and cache the AI models from Hugging Face Hub on the first launch.
-This can take some time and requires an internet connection.
-Subsequent launches will be much faster as they will use the local cache.

 Once running, you will see output in your terminal like this:

 ```
 * Running on local URL:  http://127.0.0.1:7860
 ```

-Open the local URL (`http://127.0.0.1:7860`) in your web browser to use the application.
+Open the local URL in your web browser to use the application.

 ## A Typical Workflow